dannyseymour/tab-docs/docs/database.md

 ## Data Model Implementation (Android)

+Due to errors in XML which prevented running as of the morning of 10/28, I have not yet generated a schema or DDL.

 ### Description of Entities

 * User is the top-level entity, which stores fundamental information such as the user's name, id, and credit score.